2. Beloved (1987)

 the black customers are served last.
 Her stealing still makes her feel guilty,

-justify it to schoolteacher, who beat him anyway "to show him that
+attempted to justify it to schoolteacher, who beat him anyway "to show him

 Sethe also remembers the difficulty of